harunou/SheetsDB/README.md

-###SheetsDB is a simple tool to read and write data from/to  spreadsheet as JavaScript objects.
 Based on _Reading Data from a Spreadsheet into JavaScript Objects_ AND _Writing Data from JavaScript Objects to a Spreadsheet_ https://web.archive.org/web/20130118042137/https://developers.google.com/apps-script/storing_data_spreadsheets#writing